brianhks/nexus-puppet-forge-plugin/README.md

 Each module must have a metadata.json file and be compressed as a tar.gz file.
-Lets say I want to upload the mysql module from puppet labs (puppetlabs-mysql-3.6.1.tar.gz), In order to upload the module to nexus I must conform to the naming convention of mavent 2.
+Lets say I want to upload the mysql module from puppet labs (puppetlabs-mysql-3.6.1.tar.gz), In order to upload the module to nexus I must conform to the naming convention of maven 2.
 Here is a sample curl statement to upload the module

 ```
 curl -v -u $NEXUS_USER:$NEXUS_PASSWORD --upload-file puppetlabs-mysql-3.6.1.tar.gz  $NEXUS_URL/nexus/content/repositories/$NEXUS_REPOSITORY/puppetlabs/mysql/3.6.1/mysql-3.6.1.tar.gz